 - The Magnificent Ambersons is about a (grown-up) Spoiled Brat with Mommy Issues who is horrified that his widowed mother is falling for her Childhood Sweetheart.
 Everyone else thinks he's making a fuss about nothing.

 - Edward towards Angela in 7 Faces of Dr. Lao; it takes a little magical assistance from the eponymous wizard for her to finally come around.

-- Ista in Paladin of Souls, also by Lois McMaster Bujold; also she does a lot of the romancing herself, being the POV character.
+- Ista in Paladin of Souls, by Lois McMaster Bujold; she does a lot of the romancing herself, being the POV character.

 - Clive Cussler's The Mediterranean Caper.
 Dirk Pitt does this with Teri von Till, who is still in mourning for her car-racer husband.
 It later turns out that she's actually an undercover Federal Bureau of Narcotics agent named Amy, so her story may have been fake.

 - Miles Vorkosigan's love interest Ekaterin is widowed in Komarr, freeing her up for Miles' courtship in A Civil Campaign.
 Given the five-to-four male/female ratio on Barrayar, however, he quickly finds that he is not her only suitor.
 And given the unstable and classified circumstances under which the husband died, Miles finds himself slandered of creating a widow for himself...

 - In Barrayar, Count Vidal Vordarian had been courting the recently widowed Princess Kareen as part of his scheme to become Regent for Life for her four year old son Gregor.
 Emperor Ezar saw through him and arranged for his grandson's regency to be assigned to Lord Aral Vorkosigan instead.